dotnet/AspNetDocs/aspnet/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2.md

 Web API also selects actions based on the HTTP method of the request (GET, POST, etc).
 By default, Web API looks for a case-insensitive match with the start of the controller method name.
 For example, a controller method named `PutCustomers` matches an HTTP PUT request.

-You can override this convention by decorating the method with any the following attributes:
+You can override this convention by decorating the method with any of the following attributes:

 - **[HttpDelete]**
 - **[HttpGet]**